Skip to main content

 Most charting platforms ship a clean starting point.
 TradingView opens with a bare candlestick chart and no indicators.
 NinjaTrader gives you price and nothing else.
 The clutter doesn't come from the platform.
 It comes from you, the moment you open the indicator library and see 100+ options waiting to be added.

 I'm a data-driven trader, which means I feel the pull toward indicators as much as anyone.
-The difference is I eventually had to admit that everything I was adding was just reprocessed price data wearing a different costume.
-The moment I stripped down to pure price structure, volume profile, and MGI, my chart went from a dashboard full of conflicting noise to a story I could actually read.
+But everything I was adding was reprocessed price data wearing a different costume.
+The moment I stripped down to pure price structure, volume profile, and MGI, my chart went from conflicting noise to a story I could read.
 That shift didn't make trading easier.
 It made my decisions mine.

 What Belongs on Your Chart

 A clean chart keeps what earns its place and removes everything else.
-Start with three layers, in order of priority.
+Three layers, in priority order:

 Layer 1: Candlesticks.
-Not line charts, not bar charts.
-Candlesticks show you four data points per bar: open, high, low, close.
-A line chart only plots the close, which means you lose wicks (rejection), you lose the open-to-close relationship (momentum and direction), and you lose the visual patterns from Module 1.2.
-Candlesticks are the standard because they pack the most readable information into the smallest space.
+Candlesticks show four data points per bar: open, high, low, close.
+A line chart only plots the close, stripping away wicks, momentum, and the visual patterns from Module 1.2.
+Candlesticks pack the most readable information into the smallest space.

 Layer 2: Volume.
 Volume tells you whether a price move has participation behind it.
-A breakout on heavy volume is a fundamentally different event than a breakout on three contracts.
-Most platforms display volume as a bar chart below price.
-It takes minimal screen space and tells you something price alone cannot: whether the market actually cares about this move.
+A breakout on heavy volume is fundamentally different from a breakout on three contracts.

 Layer 3: Key structural price levels.
-Not indicators, but reference anchors that come directly from where the market has already been: the prior day's high and low, value area high and low, the session opening price, and key support and resistance levels from your higher timeframe.
-These are different from formula-based indicators because they represent where real orders concentrated and real buying or selling occurred.
-They don't clutter the chart because they're horizontal lines with a clear, structural purpose.
+Prior day's high and low, value area high and low, session opening price, and key support/resistance levels from your higher timeframe.
+These represent where real orders concentrated, not formula output.

-Beyond these three layers, the bar for adding anything else should be high.
+Beyond these three layers, the bar for adding anything should be high.

 If you add a moving average, you should be able to say exactly why.
-"The 20-period EMA helps me identify the short-term trend direction so I know whether to look for longs or shorts on the day."
-That's a specific purpose tied to a specific decision.
+"The 20-period EMA helps me identify the short-term trend direction so I know whether to look for longs or shorts."
+That's a specific purpose.
 "I added it because a trading course said to" is not.
-The same test applies to everything on your chart: what question does this answer that nothing else on my screen already covers?

 Your Timeframe Pair